 Covered with pine forest, Degirmenburnu (Nature Park in the north of the island) offers a picnic area under the trees and a quiet beach.
 Heybeliada Sadikbey Beach and Heybeliada Water Sport Club are some of the clean places that you can go swimming.

 If you want to visit Akvaryum Beach which is a bit more secluded compared to other beaches, you need to take Merit Halki Palas way and go down the passing called “Kablo”.

 Kalpazankaya and Camakya stand out as the main beaches of Burgazada.
 You can swim in various spots and also visit the house of Sait Faik Abasiyanik (famous Turkish author) that was turned into a museum.

-Where to Swim in Istanbul Blog Post by Serhat Engul
+Where to Go Swimming in Istanbul by Serhat Engul